AphelionSoftware/OrcaKB/_posts/hip-lying-rotations.md

   -
 ### Synonyms
 #### Alternatives
+Lying down on stomach, with leg up at 90 degree, and knee bent at 90 degree, have band around ankle, and fixed at same height.
+External rotation has band on one side of leg, and internal on the other, using band to move leg through range of motion
 ### Description
-Lying down, with leg up at 90 degree, and knee bent at 90 degree, have band around ankle, and fixed at
+Lying down on back, with leg up at 90 degree, and knee bent at 90 degree, have band around ankle, and fixed at same height.
+External rotation has band on one side of leg, and internal on the other, move against resistance
 ### Progressions
 #### Regressed versions (Progressions to get to this movement)
 #### Progressive versions